bchavez/Bogus/README.md

 * **`Images`**
 	* `DataUri` - Get a SVG data URI image with a specific width and height.
 	* `PicsumUrl` - Get an image from the https://picsum.photos service.
+	* `LoremFlickrUrl` - Get an image from https://loremflickr.com service.
 	* `LoremPixelUrl` - Gets a random image from https://lorempixel.com.
 This **LoremPixel** is slow.
 Consider using `PicsumUrl` instead.
 Available categories in `LoremPixelCategory`:
     	* `Abstract` - Gets an abstract looking image.
     	* `Animals` - Gets an image of an animal.